Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography: Signal Reconstruction in 1D from Samples at Unknown Locations

-Note that this is a definition for quasi-bandlimited signals that we have presented to facilitate our analysis.
+Consider any periodic signal $g(t)$ satisfying $|g(t)| < 1$.
+Using the Fourier series representation we can write $g(t) = \sum_{k=-\infty}^{\infty} a_k e^{j2\pi kt}, $ for some Fourier series coefficient $a_k \in \mathbb{C}$.
+We say that this signal is quasi-bandlimited (QBL) with parameters $k_1 \in \mathbb{N}, \gamma \in \mathbb{R}_{+}$, denoted as $g \sim \textrm{qbl}(k_1, \gamma)$, if $\exists \ d \geq 0 \ s.t. \ |a_k| \leq de^{-\gamma|k|} \ \forall \ k \in \mathbb{Z}: |k| \geq k_1$.
+Note that this is a definition for QBL signals that we have presented to facilitate our analysis.
 The definition, however, is obeyed by a broad class of functions including the Fourier transform of the Radon transform of images with bounded value, as discussed in \cite{Pan1998}.
-Intuitively, the Fourier series coefficients of a QBL signal decay in magnitude beyond a certain limit, here denoted as $k_1$.
-We now state the problem of quasi-bandlimited signal reconstruction from unknown samples:
+Intuitively, the Fourier series coefficients of a QBL signal decay rapidly in magnitude beyond a certain frequency limit, here denoted by $k_1$.
+The property of band-limitedness and quasi-bandlimitedness are together analogous to the concepts of sparsity and weak sparsity in the CS or sparse regression literature -- the former implies that a small number of signal coefficients are non-zero, whereas the others are exactly equal to zero; the latter implies that a small number of signal coefficients are sufficiently large in magnitude, whereas the others are very small in magnitude (close to zero, or possessing an exponential decay).
+We now state the problem of QBL signal reconstruction from unknown samples: